We guide you through how council tax works, what the council tax bands are and how to pay it

 Make payments on time

-It’s important to make sure you pay your council tax bill on time.
+Make sure you pay your council tax bill on time.

 If you miss a monthly payment, some authorities might ask for the full year’s payment upfront.